aery32/aery32-refguide/source/use_with_st2.rst

 SublimeClang prerequisites for the clang static analyzer is to have clang installed and set in your path.
 The other functionality works without having the clang binaries installed.
 Here we only use the "other functionalities" and thus do not need clang.
 So install SublimeClang as instructed in its README without paying any attention toward clang.
 In Linux you can also skip the additional prerequisities.

 Now open ``aery32.sublime-project`` and add the following settings.
 If you are on Linux or Mac OS X, alter the AVR Toolchain installation directory appropriately.
+The preprocessor definitions within the sublimeclang_options, like *-D__AVR32_UC3A1128__=1*, are the few that we have found to be essentials.
+If you use `Aery32 Sublime Text 2 plug-in <https://github.com/aery32/sublime-aery32>`_ to create a new project, other definitions are added too so the list will be far longer.

 .. code-block:: none